 How many cups of tea a day are recommended when fasting?

 Not to mention hydration!
-While fasting it is important to remain hydrated.
-Drinking tea also makes IF much easier and really, there’s never a reason to allow yourself to get dehydrated.
+While fasting, it is crucial to remain hydrated.
+Drinking tea also makes IF much easier, and really, there’s never a reason to allow yourself to get dehydrated.
 Headaches and other ailments will ensue if you do become dehydrated.
 Being able to drink tea as well as water during your fasting period can help with this.

-Initially, a sixteen hour fast may sound incredibly long and difficult.
-However, when it’s broken down into the number of hours you will spend sleeping and the amount of time where you can and should drink water, coffee and tea -it’s really not that bad.
+Initially, a sixteen-hour fast may sound incredibly long and challenging.
+However, when it’s broken down into the number of hours you will spend sleeping and the amount of time where you can and should drink water, coffee, and tea -it’s really not that bad.
 Will it take getting used to?
 Of course.
 But with several cups of tea throughout the day, it will also be manageable.
 And the benefits of intermittent fasting are worth a few habit changes here and there.
-So use your IF wisely, combine it with a healthy diet and stock up on your favourite teas to help you get through those first few challenging days or weeks.
+So use your IF wisely, combine it with a healthy diet, and stock up on your favourite teas to help you get through those first few challenging days or weeks.